BarakaCaleb/CodeNexus/README.md

 Activate the virtual environment

 ## Starting the App :rocket:
-Start by running the development server
+Start by running the development server to the desired port.